-The Authority uses the Small Business Assistance Fees (SBAF) collected from large businesses to help pay for the costs of issuance of tax-exempt bonds issued on behalf of small businesses.
-The SBAF may be used to pay for costs such as letter of credit fees, transaction fees and other costs associated with the issuance of bonds.
+The Authority uses the Small Business Assistance Fees (SBAF) collected from large businesses to help pay for the costs of issuance of tax-exempt bonds issued on behalf of small-business borrowers.
+The SBAF may be used to pay for costs such as letter of credit fees, transaction fees and other costs associated with the issuance of the bonds.
 This assistance reduces the net cost of financing to the small business to make it more competitive.
-On April 23, 2013, CPCFA waived the collection of SBAF from large businesses to incentivize the issuance of bonds, but continued to offer the subsidy to qualifying small businesses.
-The full SBAF waiver continued through December 31, 2016 and then for the period of January 1, 2017 through June 30, 2017, half of the SBAF fee was waived for large businesses.
-On July 1, 2017, CPCFA commenced collecting the full SBAF fee from large businesses.
+On April 23, 2013, CPCFA waived the collection of SBAF from large-business borrowers to incentivize the issuance of bonds, but continued to offer the subsidy to qualifying small-businesses borrowers.
+The full SBAF waiver continued through December 31, 2016, and then for the period of January 1, 2017, through June 30, 2017, half of the SBAF fee was waived for large-business borrowers.
+On July 1, 2017, CPCFA commenced collecting the full SBAF fee from large-business borrowers.

 In December 2013, CPCFA made a change to its Administrative Fee for refunding bond issuances when coupled with a new money bond issuance.
 When the financing requested is a refunding of a prior sale of bonds previously approved by the Authority and the refunding is included as part of an application which also requests new financing by the same applicant for a new proposed project, the Authority has the discretion to charge the applicant the Authority's reasonable and necessary expenses allocable to the refunding request in lieu of the standard Administrative Fee.
-In June 2016 staff updated the regulations to clarify that the discretionary waiver of the refunding fee, limiting the option of charging allocable expenses only to those transactions that a) are submitted by a small business applicant and b) where the new money amount exceeds the refunding amount.
+In June of 2016 Authority staff updated the regulations to provide clarification that the discretionary waiver of the refunding fee, limiting the option of charging allocable expenses would be applicable to only those transactions that a) are submitted by a small-business applicant and b) have a new money request that exceeds the refunding amount.

-During the fiscal year ended June 30, 2019, the Authority served as the issuer for \$478,515,000 in tax exempt bonds.
-As of June 30, 2019, the Authority's total conduit debt issued was \$16,152,281,437 and total conduit debt outstanding was \$3,087,634,291.
+During the fiscal year ended June 30, 2020, the Authority served as the issuer for \$226,400,000 in tax exempt bonds and \$4,690,000 in taxable bonds.
+As of June 30, 2020, the Authority's total conduit debt issued was \$16,383,371,437 and total conduit debt outstanding was \$2,981,336,557.